reactorlabs/RhoVec/semantics.md

 **TODO**:
-- need to better unify subsetting modes
+- unify subsetting modes for matrices
-    - missing index / subset1_nothing
-        - maybe nothing converts to T which recycles and selects everything
     - mixed subsetting modes, e.g. m[T,1]
+- unify subset1_assign for vectors
+- subset2 should use get_at_pos
+- subset1_assign_matrix

 **TODO**: After assignment, figure out where we don't need to strip dims